bmkmanoj/js-by-examples/examples/comma_operator.md

 ###### Explanation

 1. At first look it may seem like two arrays in conjunction.
-But the second brackets are evaluated using comma operater and not considered like an array.
+But the second brackets are evaluated using comma operator and not considered like an array.
 The first one is indeed an array.
 2. When we look at `myVarOne`,  the last value `[1, 2, 3]` is considered or evaluated as 3.
-Hence like an array `myVar[1, 2, 3]` as if it were equivalent to `myVar[3]`. however, this is not entirely true.
+Hence like an array `myVar[1, 2, 3]` as if it were equivalent to `myVar[3]`.
+However, this is not entirely true.
 The parsing happens as follows:

 	```
 		var myVarOne = [10, 20, 30, 40][((1, 2), 3)];